top of page

 The research may also be challenging because there is conflicting information available for the safety of ingredients.
 For every report calling out the risk of using a chemical, you will find 10 reports that hail the use of the same material and call it totally safe to use.
 We encourage you to triangulate the information you receive and always choose the safe

-2. Ingredient names ending with Siloxane and Methicone (Simethicone, Dimethicone, Cyclomethicone, Siloxanes): Silicone is not Silica, which is a very common and safe mineral to use in skincare.
+2. Silicones; Ingredient names ending with Siloxane and Methicone (Simethicone, Dimethicone, Cyclomethicone, Siloxanes): Silicone is not Silica, which is a very common and safe mineral to use in skincare.
 These are cyclic aromatic dimethyl silicone polymers, added as emollients to provide a silky feel to products.
 Siloxanes often contain impurity cyclotetrasiloxane (D4), which is a well-known hormone disruptor.
 These are absorbed through hair and skin and bioaccumulate in concerning amounts.
 A market survey revealed that currently, ~50% of skin care products contain one type of siloxanes.
 This means that the toxic burden increases with every product you use.
 Also, this product has extremely low biodegradability, so any silicone in a wash-off product will pollute the waterbodies and will not disintegrate for many many years.

-3. Carbomer and other Microplastics: Carbomers are synthetic polymers that provide the gel like fluffy texture of the skincare products.
+3. Carbomers and other Microplastics: Carbomers are synthetic polymers that provide the gel like fluffy texture of the skincare products.
 They are an inexpensive bulk builder for the products.
 It is prepared by crosslinking different types of acrylates with propylene sucrose or allyl pentaerythritol.
 The most common solvent for polymerization is benzene.
 Newer Carbomer models are prepared using a mixture of ethyl acetate or cyclohexan-ethyl acetate solvents.
 A known cancer causing chemical Benzene is the building block for carbomers and the USFDA in its advisory issued in December 2023, have expressed safety concerns regarding the use of carbomers in pharmaceutical products and have demanded more safety data and additional tests to mitigate the risk.
 Carbomers

 5. Cinnamates: (Octinoxate, Ethylhexyl Methoxycinnamate): Used as a chemical UV Filter, a known endocrine disruptor, that mimics estrogen.
 Persistent and bioaccumulative, is absorbed through the skin and can increase the absorption of other substances.
 It appears in breast milk.
 Ecotoxic.